-As of September 30, 2021, we have outstanding a total of 9,583,332 shares of Class A common stock.
-Of the outstanding shares, the 9,583,332 shares sold in our initial public offering are freely tradable without restriction or further registration under the Securities Act, other than any shares held by our affiliates.
+As of December 31, 2021, we have outstanding a total of 9,614,523 shares of Class A common stock.
+Of the outstanding shares, the 9,583,332 shares of Class A common stock sold in our initial public offering are freely tradable without restriction or further registration under the Securities Act, other than any shares held by our affiliates.
 Any shares of Class A common stock held by our affiliates will be eligible for resale pursuant to Rule 144 under the Securities Act, subject to the volume, manner of sale, holding period and other limitations of Rule 144.